-This was the first moment I realized that the scope of policy in our country is defined by a select, chosen few.
+This was the defining moment when I realized that the scope of policy in our country is defined by a select, chosen few.
 Maybe I was naive, but for me at that moment, I was blown away by the arrogance and hypocrisy.
-The privileged–the well-educated and wealthy–not only make policy decisions but believe they have the right to do so.
+The privileged—the well-educated and wealthy—not only make policy decisions but believe they have the RIGHT to do so.

 Years ago, I heard a story about a Cesar Chavez farm worker meeting in the 1950s.
 The room was packed with men who were arguing loudly.
 And then an old woman who’d been sitting silently in the back of the room for the past hour rose to speak.
-Apparently, you could hear a pin drop.
+Apparently, when she started to speak you could hear a pin drop in the room.
 I don’t remember now what she said, but I do remember how important her voice was.